ZM4G glow logo

 Q: My PC clock is correct so why are so many DX QSLs arriving with the wrong times?

 A : If, like me, you sometimes spend ages calling some rare or weak DX before finally making a QSO, make sure the log records the actual time of the QSO, rather than the time you started calling the DX.
-There’s an option to log the time of QSOs either when the callsign field loses focus (i.e. when you tab to input the RST etc.) or when you hit enter to complete and log the QSO.
+There’s an option in Logger32 to log the time of QSOs either when the callsign field loses focus (i.e. when you tab to input the RST etc.) or when you hit enter to complete and log the QSO.
 The second option is often more accurate than the first.
-To do this, right click in the log entry panel, then select Setup --> QSO Start time --> When QSO entered in log:
+To do this, right click in the log entry panel, then select Setup > QSO Start time > When QSO entered in log:

 L32 QSO time